michaelpdeleon/2005-2008---HWebsite/README.md

 # Technologies:
 HTML4, CSS2, Flash
 # Description:
-This website was meant to give information to prospective tenants of this new building.
-It showed floor plans, geographic location of the surrounding area and updated pictures of the construction progress.
+This website was meant to give information about this newly formed research and development laboratory.
+It shows the personnel and their publications as well as the type of research they are conducting which hopefully attracts other personnel to join their work.

 I oversaw the full development cycle of this project from design, coding, to maintenance.
 # Screenshots: